vmware-tanzu/tanzu-dev-portal/content/practices/personas/index.md

 8. Give each person four dots so that they can place a dot on the quadrant that they think best explains the user (so four dots in total, one on each quadrant across all papers)

-9. Tape together the highest scoring quadrants into one "master persona" and reads it to the group
+9. Tape together the highest scoring quadrants into one consolidated persona and reads it to the group

    {{% callout %}}
    **Tip**: It's helpful to have scissors handy in case you need to cut quadrants apart in order to reassemble